 With the knowledge now in hand, SBC “tested the waters” in 1994 and launched its first public tasting event – a beer festival benefiting the Leukemia Society.
 This inaugural event was met with overwhelming public response and festivals in Kansas were born.

-In 1996, with wine auctions now legal in the state, SBC introduced its first two charity wine festivals – one in the Kansas City market (a benefit for the American Heart Association) and one in the Wichita market (a benefit for the Guadalupe Health Foundation).
-The response and popularity of these first two events convinced SBC management to expand, and in 1999 two additional wine festivals were launched in the college markets of Lawrence (for Cottonwood, Inc. who helps adults with developmental disabilities) and Manhattan (a benefit for the Homecare & Hospice Foundation).
-In 2013 a change was made to the Kansas City market with First Downs for Down Syndrome becoming the benefiting charity.
+In 1996, with wine auctions now legal in the state, SBC introduced its first two charity wine festivals.
+The response and popularity of these first two events convinced SBC management to expand, and in 1999 two additional wine festivals were launched in Lawrence and Manhattan.
+Salute!
+A Festival of Food and Wine to benefit Cottonwood, Inc. who help adults with developmental disabilities in the Lawrence area and the Flint Hills Festival of Wines to benefit Homecare and Hospice in the Manhattan area.

-After 18 years, total net dollars for the charities benefiting from our public tasting events now stands at over $7 million.
+After 26 years, total net dollars for the charities benefiting from our public tasting events now stands nearly $10 million.
 While benefiting these charities has been its primary goal, Standard Beverage also uses these public events as a platform in which to share responsible consumption information and remains committed to their success.

-For more information contact Carrie Mulligan – Director of Corporate Development 785-350-1425 or at email@example.com.
+For more information contact Carrie Grove – Director Marketing & Charitable Events 785-350-1425 or at email@example.com.

 Standard Beverage Cares